eserie/wax-ml/README.md

 <img src="docs/_static/trailing_ohlc.png" alt="logo" width="60%"></img>
 </div>

+### pandas modules

-We have a few more specific modules that aim to reproduce some of the logic that pandas users may be familiar with, such as:
+We have a few more specific modules that aim to reproduce some of the logic that **pandas** users may be familiar with, such as:
 - `Lag` to implement a delay on the input data
 - `Diff` to compute differences between values over time